Pride , Passion and great beer

 234,546 LBS OF GRAIN

-Terminal B is our event space.
+Terminal B is one of our event space.
 This beautifully designed space features natural lighting, amazing backdrops and the perfect venue for your next event.
-The space accommodates both indoor and outdoor entertainment areas.
+The space accommodates can include both indoor and outdoor entertainment areas.
+We also offer the Pub for slightly smaller gatherings.

 Our cask philosophy